emptyr1/reelBid/README.md

 ### Contact
 ---

-I have no absolutely no background in advertisement or real time bidding.
+I have absolutely no background in advertisement or real time bidding.
 If I made a mistake or something does not make sense, please let me know.
 Feel free to reach me at: mudituppal247[at]gmail[dot]com